input-output-hk/partner-chains/docs/developer-guides/native-token-migration-guide.md

 the inherent data based on observed native token transfers, triggering the pallet's inherent when necessary.

-## Migration scenario - removing the feature
+## Migration Steps - removing the feature

 1. Decide on a runtime version `stop_version` from which the native token observation should cease.
 2. Update the runtime version range predicate for `new_for_runtime_version` to use this runtime version as a limit.